jacobsalway/jacobsalway.com/src/content/blog/how-to-use-json-step-xcom-airflow-emr.md

 ---
-title: "How to read JSON from XCOM on Airflow"
+title: How to read JSON from XCOM on Airflow
-date: "2021-11-18"
+date: 2021-11-18
-tags: [airflow, python, emr, aws]
 ---

 **TL;DR:** The problem is due to the templated string only being interpolated rather than deserialised into its native Python type.